 The average ROI for a PEO is 27.2%.
 And that’s just the average savings.
 The ROI for top-notch PEOs is even higher.

-This cost savings comes largely from the reduced costs of benefits and workers comp.
+These cost savings come largely from the reduced costs of benefits and workers comp.
 Your company's ability to provide employees with a high-quality benefits plan at a reduced cost is where many PEO clients see the biggest cost savings.
 Not only does that allow you to save money off the top, it also saves money in the long run by helping to reduce turnover.
 Replacing, hiring, and training new employees costs businesses several thousand dollars.
 You can avoid this by working with the right PEO.

 An Administrative Services Organization (ASO) provides limited services to clients.
 An ASO would provide you with basic payroll services such as issuing payments.
 But an ASO cannot file payroll taxes on your behalf.